Skip to main content

 One of the most effective and underused loyalty email campaign best practices is the redemption nudge.
 This is an automated email triggered when a member has accumulated enough points or credits to claim a reward but has not yet done so.

-Unredeemed rewards are a genuine problem in loyalty programmes.
-When members build up large balances they never use, they lose sight of the programme's value and become harder to retain.
+Unredeemed rewards are a genuine problem in loyalty programs.
+When members build up large balances they never use, they lose sight of the program's value and become harder to retain.
 A simple, well-timed nudge ("You have enough points for [reward].
 Here is how to claim it") can dramatically increase redemption rates and, with them, member satisfaction.

 Re-engagement Campaigns: Recovering Members Before They Are Lost

 Re-engagement emails should acknowledge the gap directly, without being apologetic.
 A message framed as "It has been a while.
 Here is what you have been missing, plus something to welcome you back" consistently outperforms a generic "We miss you" subject line.
-If you have data on what the member responded to previously, use it.
-If they were motivated by product-specific offers, lead with that.
-If tier status drove their past engagement, remind them where they stand and what they could unlock.
+Use whatever data you have on what the member responded to previously.
+Lead with product-specific offers if that's what motivated them before, or remind them where they stand on tier status if that's what drove their past engagement.

 Personalisation That Goes Beyond the First Name